ovarro-ts/connect-four-tech-test/README.md

 ## Brief

 Create an application to model a game of [Connect Four](https://en.wikipedia.org/wiki/Connect_Four).
 Feel free to use a framework if you wish.
 The application must fulfill the following core requirements:
-* Allow the user to configure the size of the grid and the winning row length (i.e. A user could need 4, 5, or 3 tokens etc. in a row to win the game)
+* Allow the user to configure the size of the grid and the winning row length (i.e. A user could need 4, 5, or 3 tokens, etc. in a row to win the game)
 * Initialise a new game grid.
 * Add a token to the game grid.
 A token can be either Red or Yellow.
 A token is added to a specified grid column.
 * Show the game grid state/progress in the console or log to a file.